Physician Assistant/Associate

 Prerequisite Coursework

-Every PA program is different and may have recommendations/requirements not on the common list – always refer back to the PA program’s website for reference.
+Remember, every PA program is different and may have recommendations/requirements not on the common list – always refer back to the PA program’s website for reference.

 Extracurricular